 4. Collaborate with other teachers to create lesson plans

 Collaboration, accountability, and transparency are three words you’ll hear constantly when discussing education.
 Teachers can grant each other access to lesson plans, bounce ideas off one another, make suggestions on their colleague’s lesson plans, and much more.
-A school-wide Google Drive will help account for every curricula and lesson plan, which will help maintain higher standards of learning.
+A school-wide Google Drive will help account for every curriculum and lesson plan, which will help maintain higher standards of learning.

 5. Invite someone interesting to speak to your class

 Suppose, a teacher in California has a connection to a college professor at MIT, who is willing to give a speech on her latest work in Robotics.
 But the professor is extremely busy, the travel costs are too high, and there seems to be no way for her to come and speak at the school.
-It used to be a dead end but with Google Hangout or Skype, the problem is solved.
-The professor can show work webchat and lecture to the class while sharing computer screen to play videos, presentations, infographics and demo robots.
+It used to be a dead end, but with Google Hangout or Skype, the problem is solved.
+The professor can show work webchat and lecture to the class while sharing a computer screen to play videos, presentations, infographics, and demo robots.

 There are many methods of learning, but one of the best is to “learn by doing”.
 Inspire students to delve deeper into a subject by assigning a presentation project or an animation to make.
-With exciting and colorful content of online animation and video makers, learning will be fun and engaging, and students will beg you for more assignments!
+With the exciting and colorful content of online animation and video makers, learning will be fun and engaging, and students will beg you for more assignments!

 7. Improve teacher-student-parent communication